One Laptop per Child: Uruguay

 In October 2007, Uruguay placed an order for 100,000 laptops, making Uruguay the first country to purchase a full order of laptops.
 The first real, non-pilot deployment of the OLPC technology happened in Uruguay in December 2007.
 Since then, 200,000 more laptops have been ordered to cover all public school children between 6 and 12 years old.

 President Tabaré Vázquez of Uruguay presented the final laptop at a school in Montevideo on October 13, 2009.
 Over the last two years 362,000 pupils and 18,000 teachers have been involved, and has cost the state $260 (£159) per child, including maintenance costs, equipment repairs, training for the teachers and internet connection.
 The annual cost of maintaining the programme, including an information portal for pupils and teachers, will be US$21 (£13) per child.

 The country reportedly became the first in the world where every primary school child received a free laptop on October 13, 2009 as part of the Plan Ceibal (Education Connect).

 Even though roughly 35% of all OLPC computers went to Uruguay, a 2013 study by the Economics Institute (University of the Republic, Uruguay) of the Ceibal plan concluded that use of the laptops did not improve literacy and that the use of the laptops was mostly recreational, with only 4.1% of the laptops being used "all" or "most" days in 2012.
 The main conclusion was that the results showed no impact of the OLPC program on the test scores in reading and math.
 Still, more recent studies give an opposite view of the project's results, regarding it a success, like in the case of the 2020 publication by Broadband Commission for Sustainable Development.

 Artsakh

-On January 26, 2012, prime minister Ara Harutyunyan and entrepreneur Eduardo Eurnekian signed a memorandum of understanding launching an OLPC program in Artsakh.
-The program is geared towards elementary schools throughout Artsakh.
-Eurnekian hopes to decrease the gap by giving the war-zoned region an opportunity to engage in a more solid education.
-The New York-based nonprofit Armenian General Benevolent Union is helping to undertake the responsibility by providing on-the-ground support.
-The government of Artsakh is enthusiastic and is working with OLPC to bring the program to fruition.
+On January 26, 2012, prime minister Ara Harutyunyan and entrepreneur Eduardo Eurnekian signed a memorandum of understanding launching an OLPC program in the now defunct Artsakh.
+The program was geared towards elementary schools throughout Artsakh.
+Eurnekian hoped to decrease the gap by giving the war-zoned region an opportunity to engage in a more solid education.
+The New York-based nonprofit Armenian General Benevolent Union helped to undertake the responsibility by providing on-the-ground support.
+The government of Artsakh was enthusiastic and worked with OLPC to bring the program to fruition.